bitnami/containers/bitnami/prestashop/README.md

 5. Run the new image

  * For docker-compose: `$ docker-compose start prestashop`
- * For manual execution ([mount](#mount-persistent-folders-manually) the directories if needed): `docker run --name prestashop bitnami/prestashop:latest`
+ * For manual execution ([mount](#mount-persistent-folders-manually) the directories if needed): `$ docker run --name prestashop bitnami/prestashop:latest`

 # Configuration
 ## Environment variables
- When you start the prestashop image, you can adjust the configuration of the instance by passing one or more environment variables either on the docker-compose file or on the docker run command line.
+ When you start the PrestaShop image, you can adjust the configuration of the instance by passing one or more environment variables either on the docker-compose file or on the docker run command line.
 If you want to add a new environment variable:

  * For docker-compose add the variable name and value under the application section:
 ```yaml